St Padarn's Church, Llanbadarn Fawr: The south transept (the chapel of St Padarn and exhibition)

 The second cross is tall and slender, a free standing monolith pillar-cross, with a slender rounded shaft (changing to square above) and a free armed head formed by notching the shaft.
 It is carved with figures in traditional Welsh style.
 One figure in particular, which looks much like the figure of a saint, is inscribed low on the north face.
 The Cross of St Padarn is granophyre and has Celtic interlace in panels down one face.
 It is uncertainly dated between the ninth and eleventh century.
 Though not comparable with the great Irish high crosses, it shows sophisticated carving, and willingness to bring the stone from the Mawdddach estuary, Gwynedd.

 In the centre room of the transept there is a low slate slab altar stone, with an etched red Chi-Ro emblem, with Alpha and Omega incised.
 A Chi-ro is an early form of Christogram, and is formed by the super imposition of the first two letters of the Greek alphabet onto a circle.
 There is a rough Cornish granite monolith seat and prie-dieu, which with the altar stone are inset with gold-enamelled small tiles by Andrew Rowe.
 The wall plaster has an incised red line.
 There is a white glazed tiled floor with red tile border around the two early Celtic crosses.
 In the south wall above the stone crosses are 1920s/1930s windows representing Saints Padarn, Dewi and (in the centre and above) Teilo.
 The Padarn window is a single-light window with a standing figure of St Padarn holding a staff and chalice, with a valley and hills behind him.
 It was given in memory of members of the Bonsall family, and was made by the Heaton, Butler & Bayne, London, around 1930, thus preceding Peter Lord's work on the transept.

 The staff borne by St Padarn in the window is probably intended to represent Curwen, which was revered at Llangorwen.
 It was given to him by the Patriarch of Jerusalem, along with a cloak or tunic, or so the Life of Padarn (Vita Sancti Paternus) tells us.
 Padarn's crozier (whatever its true origin) became Llanbadarn's most important relic, still apparently extant in the twelfth century when Ieuan ap Sulien (d.1137), in a poem written on the life of his father Sulien, writes "no other relic can be compared with Cyrwen.
 A wonderful gift – Padarn's staff".
 (Cyrwen means "white staff").
-It was no doubt this same crozier – assuming that the relic was genuine – that Bishop Sulien brought with him to the meeting of William the Conqueror with the two Welsh princes, Rhys ap Tewdwr and Gruffudd ap Cynan at St. David's in 1081, when the English king recognised Lord Rhys as the legitimate ruler of Deheubarth;
+It was no doubt this same crozier – assuming that the relic was genuine – that Bishop Sulien brought with him to the meeting of William the Conqueror with the two Welsh princes, Rhys ap Tewdwr and Gruffudd ap Cynan at St Davids in 1081, when the English king recognised Lord Rhys as the legitimate ruler of Deheubarth;